Klickk/SecuMSG-Server/frontend/README.md

 # SecuMSG Frontend

 This React application provides a browser UI for the SecuMSG messaging stack.
-It talks to the backend through the `/client/*` HTT
-P helpers that wrap the existing Go `msgctl` logic on the server, so no WebAssembly build steps are required in the browser.
+The browser loads the Go `msgclient` library as a WebAssembly module so all key generation, encryption, and decryption happens locally in the client.

 ## Prerequisites

 - Node.js 18+
-- A running deployment of the key and messaging services that exposes the `/client/*` endpoints (part of the messages service).
+- A running deployment of the key and messaging services that the browser can reach

 ## Setup